marked-gil/goodwill-events/TESTING.md

 [BACK TO README.MD](https://github.com/marked-gil/goodwill-events#readme)

 ## MANUAL TESTING (User Story Testing)
-The following are the test cases of the manual testing of the project:
+The following are the test cases for the manual testing done on the project.
+Both the Python and Javascript codes were tested.

 * **HOME Page**
 ![Home Page Template test cases](docs/test_cases/test-cases-1.png)